marvinfriede/template-python-project/README.md

 *When to use pytest, coverage and tox?*

 Personally, I mostly use just pytest without coverage to test in my working environment with `pytest -svv test` or a specific test module.
-Before committing, however, it is a good idea if your code also runs in different environments, which is where tox comes in.
-Running just `tox`, will test in all environments specified in the [tox.ini](tox.ini)'s envlist and may take some time.
+Before committing, however, it is a good idea to check if your code also runs in different environments, which is where tox comes in.
+Running just `tox`, will test in all environments specified in [tox.ini](tox.ini)'s envlist and may take some time.
 Certain environments can be selected with `tox -e py37`.
-Note that the tox must be able to find a Python interpreter for each version given in the envlist
+Note that tox must be able to find a Python interpreter for each version given in the envlist.

 <details><summary>How to provide the Python interpreters for tox.</summary>